VerdantLeaf/RISC-V/README.md

 For simulation, programs can be ran/added by generating the .mem file and then modifying the program name in the `i_mem.v` file.
 For testing without caring about actual program instructions, program.mem contains instructions that just increment throughout the memory block.
 This solution only works in simulation however, will need to figure out another solution for implementation.
 BRAM IP block + .coe file didn't seem to be working.

+## Current things to work on:
+- Reformat control signals into control bus to make easier
+- Complete MEM stage verification

 ## Current status:

 - EX stage design completed and testbenched